mashpie/i18n-node/README.md

     // whether to write new locale information to disk - defaults to true
     updateFiles: false,

+    // auto reload locale files when changed - defaults to false (Consider using autoreload on dev only as fs.watch might still have side effects)
+    autoReload: true,

+    // time in ms to wait until next auto fs.watch trigger reload files after updateFile operation - defaults to 500ms
+    autoReloadUpdateGrace: 1000,

     // what to use as the indentation unit - defaults to "\t"
     indent: "\t",